danieldesira/MissionSeaTurtleNest/CONTRIBUTING_CODE.md

    modifying the `initialCharacters` field.
 Locate desired level/s in the `levelsConfig` object at `src/levels.ts`.

+It is also possible to add characters using `node --experimental-strip-types prey <NewPrey>` or `node --experimental-strip-types obstacle <NewObstacle>`.

 ## UI

 Commonly occurring elements are defined through Web Components placed under